-This article will provide some terminology and a breakdown of each type of billing document (i.e., invoice, statement, superbill) available to you in SimplePractice, including their purpose and structure.
-While many people use "invoice" and "statement" interchangeably, these are different documents with different purposes and understanding the difference will help you streamline your billing.
+This guide will provide some terminology and a breakdown of each type of billing document available to you in SimplePractice, along with their purpose and structure:

 An invoice is a bill.
 This document creates a financial obligation to your client alerting them that they owe you money for services or products rendered.
 You can only have a date of service on one invoice at a time.
 In SimplePractice, you can manually generate invoices or set up the system to auto-generate them on a daily or monthly basis.